Final Fantasy XIV: Stormblood: Reception

 Stormblood continued the positive trend set by Heavensward, with many reviewers calling the expansion even stronger than its predecessor.
-Reception of the expansion was "generally favorable" for both PC and PlayStation 4 versions, according to review aggregator Metacritic, based on 21 and 15 reviews, respectively.
+Reception of the expansion was "generally favorable" for both PC and PlayStation 4 versions, according to review aggregator website Metacritic, based on 21 and 15 reviews, respectively.
 Out of 39 reviews on OpenCritic, 92% recommended the game, with a top critic average score of 88.
 Stormblood sold 33,000 units across standard and Complete Edition versions in Japan in its first week, making it the best-selling video game of the week in that region.
 It exceeded the developers' expectations in terms of sales, critical response, and player numbers.

 Praise for the story was common among reviews.
 Mike Williams of USgamer commended the game's restraint in unfolding the complexity of the narrative and increasing emotional investment into the characters, calling it a "slow burn".
 Mike Fahey of Kotaku thought the game did a good job of keeping a fast pace and maintaining the player's motivation.
 Simon Parkin of Eurogamer appreciated the influence Yasumi Matsuno had on the story's tone.
 Many reviewers singled out the game's themes about the nature of war and colonialism for particular praise.
 Others, including Williams and Sam Prell of GamesRadar+, noted that the excellent writing for the villains were a boon to the story.

 Reaction to other aspects of the game's pacing was more mixed.
 Most critics agreed the new side quests were still lacking, although Fahey acknowledged their variety as an improvement on the previous expansion's.
 Because of this, Prell felt the balance of the level grind between story missions was off, a criticism also lodged by Leif Johnson of IGN and Steven Messner of PC Gamer.
 On the other hand, reviewers recommended players to avoid the paid "story skip" and "level boost" items in favor of playing the story for themselves.